pholser/junit-quickcheck/src/site/markdown/usage/shrinking.md

 Your custom generators can, of course, do the same.
 As of version 0.8, you can also override `magnitude()` to give the shrinking machinery hints as to the relative "size" of values that your generator produces.
-Shrinkers should provide small values before big ones to make the shrinking process more efficient.
+Shrinkers should provide "smaller" values before "larger" ones to make the shrinking process more efficient.

 ```java
     import java.awt.Point;